moor-zaa/moor-zaa/README.md

 ## 👋 About Me

 Hello!
-I'm Morteza Alipour, a passionate Frontend Developer with a knack for creating responsive and user-friendly web interfaces.
+I'm Mori Alipour, a passionate Frontend Developer with a knack for creating responsive and user-friendly web interfaces.
 I have a strong background in engineering web applications that enhance user experiences and drive engagement.
 I'm always eager to learn new technologies and collaborate with teams to bring innovative ideas to life.

 ## 🚀 Skills